Mervin50/Lungs/README.md

 Fig e : Majority of people affected by Lung cancer are approximately above age 47.

 Fig f : There is an outlier in our dataset where a user smokes approximately 35 cigarettes at the age of 27.

-Our data appears to be scattered.
+Fig g : Our data appears to be scattered.

-Fig g : We plotted a box plot to visually analyze the distribution and spread of the 'Age' and 'Smokes' variables in the dataset.
+Fig h : We plotted a box plot to visually analyze the distribution and spread of the 'Age' and 'Smokes' variables in the dataset.
 We were not able to see any outliers in our plot

 # 5. Polishing our data for model training